blackenjoy27/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    sessions will cause issues if there are a lot of users using at once , but json wouldn't.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcrypt hash the sensitive data such as password for us and compare the hash for us.

 3. How are unit tests different from integration and end-to-end testing?

+    integration check how different part of the application works together, end-to-end check the whole user experience,
+    unit test check that a unit works correctly in isolation

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    we think about the idea of the code, wrtite test based on the idea, write the code to fulfill the requirement of the test.